Can you really call a whitetail deer?

 In my experience of calling deer, younger bucks usually will come to the grunt call in a straight line from wherever it is that they heard the calling.
 Sometimes that means even with the wind, which doesn't allow them to smell the hunter that is calling them.
 One year I called in over a dozen different small bucks which, to their benefit, I passed on.
 Each caring very little about anything other than getting to whatever made the grunt call.

 Big bucks very seldom make those kind of mistakes, unless he is so rapped up in rutting activity that he has literally lost his mind.
-In my opinion, 100 percent of the time, a mature buck will come into a grunt call from downwind.
+In my opinion, most of the time, a mature buck will come into a grunt call from downwind.
 Especially, in a situation where he has heard the deer call but hasn't seen any deer that might have made it.

 While bow hunting the edge of a field one evening, I grunted a big racked 10-point into the field from the woods 300 yards directly across from my stand.
 He ran the length of the field toward me as if I was pulling him by a string.
 I thought that if he kept coming as hard as he was he might run past before I would be able to get an arrow in him.
 Then like a dog reaching the end of his chain, he came to a sudden stop about 50 yards out.
 He paced about, looking around for what buck might have invaded his territory.
 I grunted again.
 He looked in the direction of the grunt call seeming anxious to find out what this was all about.
 But, being older and wiser, he knew better than to just rush over to investigate.
 He made a big circle to get his nose into the wind.
 I knew that if he did I would be had by his superior nose.
 I grunted again trying to get him to commit and make a mistake.
 After not seeing anything in the field and not wanting to take the chance of leaving the security of the field.
 He decided to turn and slowly walk back to the safety of the woods where he had come from.